redhat-et/ilab-on-ocp/standalone/README.md

 ## Overview

 The `standalone.py` script simulates the [InstructLab](https://instructlab.ai/) workflow within a [Kubernetes](https://kubernetes.io/) environment, replicating the functionality of a [KubeFlow Pipeline](https://github.com/kubeflow/pipelines).
 This allows for distributed training and evaluation of models without relying on centralized orchestration tools like KubeFlow.

-The `standalone.py` tool provides support for fetching generated SDG (Synthetic Data Generation) data from an object store that complies with the AWS S3 specification.
+The `standalone.py` tool provides support for fetching generated SDG (Synthetic Data Generation) data from an AWS S3 compatible object store.
 While AWS S3 is supported, alternative object storage solutions such as Ceph, Nooba, and MinIO are also compatible.

 ## Requirements

-Since the `standalone.py` script is designed to run within a Kubernetes environment, the following requirements must be met:
+The `standalone.py` script is designed to run within a Kubernetes environment.
+The following requirements must be met:
 * A Kubernetes cluster with the necessary resources to run the InstructLab workflow.
   * Nodes with GPUs available for training.
   * [KubeFlow training operator](https://github.com/kubeflow/training-operator) must be running and `PyTorchJob` CRD must be installed.